Lower Cancer Risk with these 12 Dietary Changes

 - The risk of developing colon cancer correlated with the amount of animal fat in the diet.

 - Eating meat, especially processed meats, was highly associated with increased risk of colon cancer.
-Eating fish and chicken without skin was related to a decreased risk.
+Eating fish and chicken without skin decreased the cancer risk.

 - A low intake of fiber also increased the risk of developing colon cancer.